 Many of Hosea’s verses are commonly interpreted as applying to all Israel as we understand natural Israel – the Jews.
-In its original context, Hosea separates Judah and Samaria for judgment and calls both out for certain sins and each on for particular sins:
+In its original context, Hosea separates Judah and Samaria for judgment and calls both out for certain sins and each one for other sins:

 [Hos 4:15-19 ESV] 15 Though you play the whore, O Israel, let not Judah become guilty.
 Enter not into Gilgal, nor go up to Beth-aven, and swear not, “As the LORD lives.”
 16 Like a stubborn heifer, Israel is stubborn; can the LORD now feed them like a lamb in a broad pasture?
 17 Ephraim is joined to idols; leave him alone.
 18 When their drink is gone, they give themselves to whoring; their rulers dearly love shame.
 19 A wind has wrapped them in its wings, and they shall be ashamed because of their sacrifices.